thebushschool/cpjava/lessons/week2/exercises/ball.md

 ### Task
 * Together with your partner modify the [moving ball](../code/moving_ball) by opening sketch.js and copy-paste to the p5js web editor
+* Change the color of the ball to a random color with each hit on the wall.
+Look up random function in reference
+* Add a speed variable to modify the speed
 * Save as moving_ball project in p5js web editor
-* Use the sound library, along with variables and conditionals to make your face interactive

 ### Submission
 Make sure your code is indented correctly and that most of your lines of code have a comment, then each partner should add this project to their Github portfolio.